saeedafroozi/task-manager/README.md

 and by Booktimelist  Link, you will be able to see book time list in past

-how much time you spent on this assignment: Actually I've Started this project from 8-10-2018 and finished in 8-15-2018 to more precise It has last about 8 hours totally what would did or didn't like and What would you have done differently, if you had had more time?:not only I didn't have  any major problems on it that I don't like but also if I had more time I would try to use dapper micro orm instead of EntityFramework and use more CSS for good presentation  and using Ioc Container for making an instance
+how much time you spent on this assignment: Actually I've Started this project from 8-10-2018 and finished in 8-15-2018 to more precise It has last about 10 hours totally what would did or didn't like and What would you have done differently, if you had had more time:not only I didn't have  any major problems on it that I didn't like but also if I had more time I would try to use more CSS for good presentation   and using better validation to ware user for filling the requirements
-With which parts of your application are you satisfied: actually I like all part of this solution but in particular, I enjoyed when I  connected the visual studio to MySql Server
+With which parts of your application are you satisfied: actually I like all part of this solution but in particular, I enjoy whenever use typescript with react because of  strongly type and better handwriting
 Which would need improvement: in my opinion, the css need more improvement specifically use css class instead of inline style